mjbassil/saucedemo-e2e-tests/README.md

 - The cart is emptied once the user checks out.
 - The cart number of item badge is not visible when the cart is empty.
 - The cart badge shows the correct number of items in the cart.

-## How to run cypress tests
-Add an HTML report
-terminal code to run cypress
-terminal code to run all the featuress